stbly/mlb-sass/README.md

 	// apply colors with <div class='team-name color-1'>
   ```

+## Acknowledgements

+All of the colors used in mlb-sass are sourced from [Team Color Codes](http://teamcolorcodes.com/mlb-color-codes/).
+Thanks for keeping track of things over there, guys!

 ## About

-mlb-sass is maintained by Conor Britain.
+mlb-sass is maintained by [Conor Britain](www.stbly.com).
 Please feel free to contribute to the repository, update team colors, and whatever else that will improve the project!